ammar-y62/HCI_Horizontal_Prototype/README.md

 ## Exact Walkthrough (Step-by-Step Instructions)

 1. **Launching the App:**

-   - Open your browser and navigate to [http://localhost:3000](http://localhost:3000) after running `npm start`.
-Or you can open [https://ammar-y62.github.io/HCI_Horizontal_Prototype/](https://ammar-y62.github.io/HCI_Horizontal_Prototype/), but the host needs to be running the backend on his device.
+   - Open your browser and navigate to [https://tavishhanda.github.io/HCI_Horizontal_Prototype/](https://tavishhanda.github.io/HCI_Horizontal_Prototype/), or you can follow the steps in [Project Setup](#project-setup) and set up the environment locally.

 2. **Navigating Month View:**

    - The app opens in Month View with today’s date highlighted.
    - Hover over any day slot to see a blue overlay with an enter icon, indicating that clicking will switch to the Day View for that day.
    - Use the left/right arrow buttons or arrow keys to navigate to previous/next months.

 3. **Switching to Day View:**

    - Click the **Day** toggle button in the top toolbar, or press **d**.
    - The Day View grid appears with room numbers as columns and hourly slots as rows.

 4. **Creating/Editing an Appointment:**

    - In Day View, hover over an empty slot to display a plus icon and click to open the appointment creation dialog.
    - For an existing appointment, click the slot (it shows an edit icon on hover) to open the editing dialog.
    - Fill in or update the appointment details, then click **Save** (or **Delete** for removal).

 5. **Applying Filters:**

    - Click the **Filter** button or press **f** to open the filter menu.
    - Select/deselect filtering criteria for patients or caretakers.
    - Observe that the appointment counts update dynamically in the Month View and filtered-out appointments appear transparent.